Awelson/BypassYTembed/README.md

 # BypassYTembed
 A clone of [brownsugar's codepen](https://codepen.io/brownsugar/pen/oNPzxKo) in case it goes down for some reason.
-The following is their a copy of their README :
+The following is a copy of their README :

 ---